Anders-Lundervold/speed_calculation/README.md

 ## Input Data

 The script processes `.tsv` files containing 3D marker trajectory data.
-The files used in this project can be found on the folder path QTM_data_HFIMV9053 > Data > traced_data > then choose either FP01 or FO02 > the choose either fixed_speed or pref_speed.
+The files used in this project can be found on the folder path **QTM_data_HFIMV9053 > Data > traced_data > then choose either FP01 or FO02 > the choose either fixed_speed or pref_speed**.

 Each file must include the following columns:
 - `SIPS_left X`, `SIPS_left Y`, `SIPS_left Z`: Coordinates of the left posterior superior iliac spine (SIPS) marker.